 Families are drawn by long-term security, safety, and inclusivity.
 With well-defined post-study employment alternatives, even overseas students find the move easier.

 The numbers show the change.
 More people are relocating permanently to Canada rather than the United States.
 Social support, economic stability, and government initiatives all have an impact.
-This trend is probably going to continue as policies change.
+This trend is likely to continue as policies evolve.

 Popular programs include the Start-up Visa, the Global Talent Stream, Express Entry, and the Provincial Nominee Programs (PNPs).
 Additionally, the Super Visa program facilitates family reunions.

-The United States depends more on employer sponsorship, whereas Canada aggressively seeks out talented workers through immigration programs.
-Long-term stays are also made easier for workers by Canada's permanent residency options.
+The United States relies more heavily on employer sponsorship, whereas Canada actively seeks out talented workers through its immigration programs.
+Long-term stays are also made easier for workers by Canada’s permanent residency options.